Skip to content

 Cross-Departmental Research Opportunities

-Students who wish to participate in research opportunities outside of CSE can only count research credits towards their CSE degree if it is arranged with a CSE faculty member.
+Students who wish to participate in research opportunities outside of CSE can only count research credits towards their CSE degree if it is arranged with a CSE faculty or approved by the Undergraduate Program Chair.
 Refer to the flowchart and discuss your questions with an adviser for more information.
 Credit types, amounts, and grading would then be worked out between the faculty sponsor, the student, and the research advisor in the other department.
 This should be arranged prior to beginning a project.

 Back to top